Patricia Heinicke, Jr.

 * * *

 Like many kids of our heritage, my brothers and sisters and I took in a lot of what transpired around us without explicit question.
 And I did not question the dorms; they were simply there.
 I did not know that for decades the dorm kids had been taken every fall from their families, perhaps without explanation, perhaps in that silence that comes over generations of this same routine, to a place where the violence was institutionalized as well as random, where it came from non-Indian adults in authority as well as from other children.
-None of this was spoken of in my hearing.
+None of this was spoken of in my hearing with Boston lawyer for OUI.
 Indeed, I would not be surprised if the non-Indian children who lived in our house before us, perhaps the children of dorm staff hired by the BIA, had been as ignorant as I about what went on in there, yelling distance from their home.

 Now we are learning more about what went on “in there” throughout the boarding school system.
 What happened there, some may point out, occurs everywhere children are housed by strangers away from home without strict protective oversight.
 But in the reservation boarding school dorms it was more than that.
 Here there was not only physical, sexual, and emotional abuse, but cultural ravaging.
 If teachers can abuse their power at elite East Coast boarding schools, imagine how much more impunity was leveraged by those who found themselves with power over children they saw as the vanquished.
 Here there was no promise of escape to a better life after graduation.
 Here the dynamic was shaped by the peculiar history of Indian Country, a history of brutality and dispersion, of both resignation and resistance.

 As in other dorms across the system, the generations of terrified, uprooted children haunted the place.
 And us kids?
 Although we did not question, although we were not given the facts, we did see what we saw, and we did believe in ghosts.
 And even for us outsiders, us white kids, the spirits were undeniable.